michael-gann/splitwise-clone/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 To start using the app, create an account [here](https://splitease.herokuapp.com/signup) by clicking on **Sign up** in the top right of your screen.<br> Alternatively, head over [here](https://splitease.herokuapp.com/login) and click **Login** in the top right of your screen.
-Inside the modal, click the **Demo login** button to login as a demo user without creating an account.
+Click the **Demo login** button to login as a demo user without creating an account.
 Or login with your credentials if you have an account.

 <!-- ### Prerequisites